 Look for a baby monitor with temperature sensors and night vision

-Baby monitors with temperature sensors keep track of how warm or cold it is in baby’s room and alerts you when there’s an unpleasant temperature change.
+Baby monitors with temperature sensors keep track of how warm or cold it is in the baby’s room and alerts you when there’s an unpleasant temperature change.
 Night vision baby monitors are a must for any parent who wants to be able to see what their baby is doing at night without interrupting them.

 Consider a two-way baby monitor

 Traditional monitors are one-way, meaning that you can hear your baby but your baby can’t hear you.
 Many newer models feature a handy talk-back mode that converts the monitor to a sort of walkie-talkie, so the sound of your voice can soothe your baby over the monitor.
-A two-way baby monitor can help you calm your baby down without going in their room and risking further disturbing them.
+A two-way baby monitor can help you calm your baby down without going into their room and risking further disturbing them.

 Baby Monitor expert reviews